757-216-3656 | Monday–Friday 8:30 AM – 4:30 PM | info@itdojo.com

 • Notifications

-• Organization accounts allow you to combine multiple GitHub users into an organization.
+• Organization accounts Organization accounts allow you to combine multiple GitHub users into an organization.
 A single GitHub user can be a member of several organizations.
 A repository can also be owned by an organization instead of a single user.

-• Organization accounts allow you to combine multiple GitHub users into an organization.
+• Teams Organization accounts allow you to combine multiple GitHub users into an organization.
 A single GitHub user can be a member of several organizations.
 A repository can also be owned by an organization instead of a single user.

-• GitHub Flow is an easy branching strategy.
+• GitHub Flow GitHub Flow is an easy branching strategy.
 It starts from a master branch and creates only feature branches from there.
 The feature branches only get merged into the master branch when approved and ready for release.
 This allows a team to have a rapid cadence of releases, but it also creates some requirements that need to be addressed.
 For example, you will need a good CI/CD pipeline, a business that accepts rapid releases, possibly a good feature toggle system, etc.

-• GitFlow is a more complex branching strategy but allows for a more secure development and deployment pace.
-It’s often more fit for larger enterprises.
+• Git Flow GitFlow is a more complex branching strategy but allows for a more secure development and deployment pace.
+It's often more fit for larger enterprises.
 Luckily, there are CLI plugins and GUI tools that support GitFlow and make it easy to work with.
-This way, developers don’t have to remember the specific commands and branching flows.
+This way, developers don't have to remember the specific commands and branching flows.

 • Documentation